Kelechidavid1/SQL_Data_Cleaning_Project/README.md

  A row number was used to match against all the columns in the dataset to find any duplicate after which a Common Table Expression (CTE) was used to comfirm that there was no row number greater than one.
 Row Number greater than one would signify a duplicate.

  ### Text Standadization
 First, the company column was trimmed and then the industry column was standadized so that there were no spelling errors as was particularly found in cryotocurrency.
 Also the country United States. was updated to remove the dot in front.
 In addition to those, the date column was updated from a string into a date format that SQL recognizes

+### Blank and Null